spacetelescope/jwst/docs/jwst/extract_2d/reference_files.rst

 Reference File Format
 +++++++++++++++++++++
-WAVELENGTHRANGE reference files are ASDF format, with the format and contents specified by the `WavelengthragneModel` data model schema.
+WAVELENGTHRANGE reference files are in ASDF format, with the format and contents specified by the `~jwst.datamodels.WavelengthrangeModel` data model schema.
 For NIRCam WFSS and TSGRIM modes, as well as NIRISS WFSS mode, the WAVELENGTHRANGE reference file contains the wavelength limits to use when calculating the minimum and maximum dispersion extents on the detector.
 It also contains the default list